pydoit/doit/doc/dependencies.rst

 `doit` automatically keeps track of file-dependencies.
 It saves the signature (MD5) of the dependencies every time the task is completed successfully.
 In case there is no modification in the dependencies and the targets already exist, it skip the task execution to save time, as it would produce the same output from the previous run.

 So if there are no modifications to the dependencies and you run `doit` again.
-The execution of the task's actions is skiped.
+The execution of the task's actions is skipped.

 .. code-block:: console